nanpuhaha/Mubox/README.md

 		MSBuild Mubox.sln

-However, in practice, Mubox Developers only run Mubox from with Visual Studio.
+However, in practice, Mubox contributors only run Mubox from with Visual Studio.
 You should be able to use a free version of Visual Studio as we do not make use of any Pro, Premium or Ultimate features during development.

-## Developers
+## Contributions

 Mubox is currently an *UNSTABLE BETA* and is available for *DEVELOPMENT AND FEEDBACK* only.